Lyrical: Open Mic & More

 About Jonathan Guilbert: Jonathan Guilbert has over twenty-eight years experience directing and producing television and film.
 He has made over 75 films, over 56 hours of broadcast TV for BBC, ITV, PBS, Discovery, National Geographic, NOVA as well as dozens of commercials for companies and institutions like HIll/Holiday, Volunteers of America, New Hampshire State Tourism, Harley Davidson and many more.

 About Diana Durham: Diana is the host of Lyrical, author of three poetry collections, the nonfiction 'The Return of King Arthur' and novel, 'The Curve of the Land.
 Her new nonfiction book: 'Coherent Self, Coherent World: a new synthesis of Myth, Metaphysics & Bohm's Implicate Order' is due out 27th September from 'O' Books.

-1 August: Local poet and host of Words & Ears, Dawn Gorman and a group of other women poets, Strange Cargo, will perform a collective piece titled Walls & Windows, exploring in both poetry and conversation themes of separation and connection between inner and outer.
+The performance piece is titled Walls & Windows, and will explore in both poetry and conversation themes of separation and connection between inner and outer.
 Join us to share poems and conversation.
 Optional theme: Separation & Connection.